dstdev/base-cluster-docs/docs/jobs/index.md

 (e.g., a script) scheduled for later execution.

 !!! tip
-    NERSC provides an extensive set of [example job scripts](examples/index.md)

 Once a job is assigned a set of nodes, the user is able to initiate parallel work in the form of job steps (sets of tasks) in any configuration within the allocation.

-When you login to a NERSC system you land on a [login node](../policies/login-nodes.md).
-Login nodes are for editing, compiling, preparing jobs.
-They are not for running jobs.
-From the login node you can interact with Slurm to submit job scripts or start interactive jobs.

-NERSC's environment is configured to support diverse workload including high-throughput serial tasks, full system capability simulations and complex workflows.

 ## Submitting jobs